 Stops and monitors source VMs using vSphere APIs when performing cut-over.

-See Migrate for Compute Engine Architecture for more on the Migrate Connector.
+See Migrate to Virtual Machines Architecture for more on the Migrate Connector.

 Before you begin

-Before you can install the Migrate Connector, you must first enable Migrate for Compute Engine on Google Cloud.
-See Enabling Migrate for Compute Engine services.
+Before you can install the Migrate Connector, you must first enable Migrate to Virtual Machines on Google Cloud.
+See Enabling Migrate to Virtual Machines services.